 Tools and widgets, gizmos and gadgets - they’re all covered.

 To get equipment financing, you’ll typically need to be in business at least 12 months, have $50,000 or more in annual revenue, and have a credit score of 650 or higher.
 If your credit score is lower than 650 but you can show proof of solid cash flow and revenues for the past 3-6 months, you can still qualify.

 Your equipment loan payments are determined by four things: your loan amount, interest rate, term, and collateral.
 These factors can vary widely across industries and equipment types.
 That’s why we work with a variety of lenders who specialize in industry-specific loans - so we can help you find the best deal.
-Use our equipment financing calculator to figure out how just much you can afford.